flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 ```

 #### Change Key Increments Manually

-!!! warning ""
-    Not available on the Stable Versions

 As an option users can define the increment that is used when key events are pressed (normal and small) when
 attempting to move the throttle.
 This will notably affect keyboard and controller users should you decide to